IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/cv.md

       mirror = createCapture(VIDEO); // our video object that will just see what the camera sees mirror.size(320,240);

-      let = createImage(640, 480); // create our image to be the same size as our canvas let.loadPixels(); // load our pixels into our first set of pixels into the image }
+      img = createImage(640, 480); // create our image to be the same size as our canvas let.loadPixels(); // load our pixels into our first set of pixels into the image }